muratk5n/thirdwave/en/README.md

 ---

+WSJ: "South Africa Says Its Omicron Wave Is in Retreat"

+---

 Makes sense..
 Omicron will overwhelm the system otherwise; less deadly but spreads faster, T&T is a bad match for that.